pyFFTW/pyFFTW/README.txt

 feature equivalent to standard and real FFT functions of ``numpy.fft`` (indeed, it supports the ``clongdouble`` dtype which ``numpy.fft`` does not).

-A comprehensive unittest suite is included with the source.
+A comprehensive unittest suite can be found with the source on the github repository.

 To build for windows from source, download the fftw dlls from here: http://www.fftw.org/install/windows.html and place them in the pyfftw